 - #3: To share issues and topics that I personally find interesting and intriguing.

-I realized that there are a ton of passionate people out there that want to get their stories heard.
+There are a ton of passionate people out there that want to get their stories heard.
 Just because we don’t see them in mainstream media, doesn’t mean they don’t exist.
 I had the pleasure to speak with numerous authors, journalists and other extremely passionate people.
 I thank God for giving me the opportunity to share the discussions I had with you all.

 Thank you and I hope you enjoy the podcast!